Zhoues/MineDreamer/README.md

 ### Step 3: Train your own Imaginator
 1. First, download the [Goal Drift Dataset](https://huggingface.co/datasets/Zhoues/Goal-Drift-Dataset) and place it in the `data/mllm_diffusion_dataset` directory and unzip it.
 2. To train the Unet parameters of InstructPix2Pix, execute: `bash scripts/train_InstructPix2Pix_minecraft.sh`.
 This checkpoint can also be used as baseline.
-3. Remove the original LoRA parameters from Huggingface's LLaVA with: `bash scripts/pre_llava.sh`.
-4. Train Imaginator-7B by running: `bash scripts/train_MineDreamer.sh`.
+3. Train Imaginator-7B by running: `bash scripts/train_MineDreamer.sh`.

 ## 🕶️Overview